getriskmanager on a laptop

 The circles indicate the number of different risks in a zone.

-The lower risks are in the bottom left of the risk matrix and are coloured blue.
+The lower risks are blue at the bottom left of the risk matrix.
 The top right contains the highest risk level and is coloured red.

 These four zones provide a clear vision of the risk situation and the future steps to be taken: